tachophobia/ISEF2425/README.md

 The key to the algorithm used in this project is the generation of a Lichtenberg figure.
 There are two approaches to this generation contained in the Tree Generation folder: diffusion-limited aggregation (DLA) and dielectric breakdown model (DBM).
 Both are explained below:

 #### DLA

+DLA is a method of figure generation that involves Brownian motion.

 #### DBM